-- 8. The proposals place a great deal of emphasis on social care in a care home setting.
-Numerous surveys continually find that home care is the more popular option amongst elderly people who need care.
-Further, person-centered care at home has a greater positive impact on wellbeing, happiness and reduced hospital admissions than admission to a care home.2 - 9.
+- 8. Numerous surveys continually find that home care is the more popular option amongst elderly people who need care.
+Further, person-centered care at home has a greater positive impact on wellbeing, happiness and reduced hospital admissions than admission to a care home. - 9.
 Reflective of a national and local ambition to support people to remain at home as long as possible, the number of domiciliary care services has been increasing.
 Between 2014 and 2019, domiciliary care agencies increased by 23 percent in England and 37 percent in London.
-Residential and nursing homes saw a drop of 17 percent in England, and 28 percent in London, during the same period.3 - 10.
-We would expect to see these ambitions and trends reflected in the government's proposals for longterm solutions for social care.
+Residential and nursing homes saw a drop of 17 percent in England, and 28 percent in London, during the same period. - 10.
+We would expect to see these ambitions and trends reflected in any forthcoming government proposals for long-term solutions for social care.